Gadersd/stable-diffusion-xl-burn/README.md

 ### Step 1: Download the Model and Set Environment Variables

+The model files must be in burn's format.
+Eventually a python script will be provided to convert any SDXL model to burn's format.
-Start by downloading the SDXL1.0 model files provided on HuggingFace.
+Start by downloading the pre-converted SDXL1.0 model files provided on HuggingFace.

 ```bash
 wget https://huggingface.co/Gadersd/stable-diffusion-xl-burn/resolve/main/SDXL1.0/diffuser.bin -P ./SDXL1.0/